RequestNetwork/Request-OP/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-as | Types.Role | Who is creating the Request (only Payee is implemented for now) currency | Types.Currency | Currency of the Request (ETH, BTC, REQ, etc.) payees | Types.IPayee[] | Array of payees (see below for IPayee details) expirationDate | number | Timestamp in second of the date after which the signed request is not broadcastable requestOptions | Types.IRequestCreationOptions | Request creation options.
+as | Types.Role | Who is creating the Request (only Payee is implemented for now). currency | Types.Currency | Currency of the Request (ETH, BTC, REQ, etc.). payees | Types.IPayee[] | Array of payees (see below for IPayee details). expirationDate | number | Timestamp in second of the date after which the signed request is not broadcastable anymore. requestOptions | Types.IRequestCreationOptions | Request creation options.
 Includes request data, extension and ethereum transaction options.

 **IPayee** is an object containing all the payment information, containing the following parameters: